-These recommendations were approved by the Commission at the June 2014 Public Commission Meeting.
+These recommendations are for Commission action at the June 2014 Public Commission Meeting.

 Final Recommendations on Update Factors

 Overview

 On July 1 of each year, the HSCRC updates hospitals' rates and approved revenues to account for inflation, policy adjustments, and other adjustments related to performance and settlements from the prior year.